Kruithne/spooder/README.md

 pipe.off('event_name');
 ```

-> [!NOTE]
-> Worker event pipes use the global error handling mode.
-Errors in message handling will be handled according to the current `error_mode` setting (silent failure, throw exception, or canary caution).

 > [!IMPORTANT]
 > Each worker pipe instance expects to be the sole handler for the worker's message events.
 Creating multiple pipes for the same worker may result in unexpected behavior.